 The School Nurses and Chaplain make important contributions to our pastoral provision, while the Beacon Counsellors, who are not members of staff, are available by appointment throughout the week for confidential consultation.

-Parents meet with teachers and tutors at Parents’ Evenings and on a number of occasions during the year as appropriate to each student’s needs.
-Half-termly effort grades are issued in addition to twice-yearly reports.
+Pupils receive regular Approach To Learning grades and reports and there are parents’ evenings for each year group.
 Early in the first term of Lower Sixth, there is an information evening for parents and students, whilst in the Summer Term of the Lower Sixth year, a higher education evening is held.

 The School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.